Mayne Yard construction update - October and November 2025

-In August and September 2025, works will continue in the Mayne Yard stabling facility including rock breaking, earthworks, track modifications, removal of redundant structures, installation of foundations and new masts for overhead electrical wires.
+In October and November 2025, works will continue at the Mayne Yard stabling facility, including rock breaking for stormwater drainage, earthworks, track modifications, removal of redundant structures, and installation of foundations and new overhead wire masts.

 Details of Work